 Franco is very keen to start classes again and he has found a venue at Bridges in Monmouth.
 We are doing 2 classes to test the water.
 Autumn in Italy: October 21st and Christmas in Italy: December 2nd If you are interested please contact Dorothy. firstname.lastname@example.org phone 01600 715638.
 Book early to avoid disappointment.
 All profits from the Chefís Room @Bridges will go to the Bridges Community Centre Monmouth.

 I seem to have been back and forward to The School of Artisan Food a great deal of late for chef training, corporate events and regular classes, teaching preserving and fermentation.
 The school also provided the cooking theatre for RHS Chatsworth in June.
 I am very fortunate in the places I work and the people I meet, as I am always made to feel very welcome.

-It is true to say however that we have a potential venue for private bookings for lunch party cooking days and pop-up events, so please let us know your needs and we hope to accommodate you.
+I think I mentioned that we found a good venue for corporate events near Raglan which we will be using this autumn for private lunch party cooking days and pop-ups, so please let us know your needs and we will hope to accommodate you.

 © Lindy Wildsmith